Smelting: Process

 Smelting involves more than just melting the metal out of its ore.
-Most ores are the chemical compound of the metal and other elements, such as oxygen (as an oxide), sulfur (as a sulfide), or carbon and oxygen together (as a carbonate).
+Most ores comprise chemical compounds of the metal and other elements, such as oxygen (as an oxide), sulfur (as a sulfide), or carbon and oxygen together (as a carbonate).
 To extract the metal, workers must make these compounds undergo a chemical reaction.
 Smelting, therefore, consists of using suitable reducing substances that combine with those oxidizing elements to free the metal.

 Roasting

 In the case of sulfides and carbonates, a process called "roasting" removes the unwanted carbon or sulfur, leaving an oxide, which is more suitable for reduction to metal.
 Roasting is usually carried out in an oxidizing environment.
 A few practical examples:

 For sulfide ores, roasting results in replacement of sulfide, partly or completely, by oxide.
 For molybdenum disulfide, the main ore of Mo, roasting proceeds as follows: